-Figure 35 shows the optical density-time profiles measured on the first and second storeys.
-The times to reach various optical density levels at different locations for this series of the tests are listed in
+Figure 47 and Figure 51 show the optical density-time profiles measured on the first and second storeys.
+The times to reach various optical density levels at different locations for this series of the tests are listed in Table 8.

-Table 8.
 It must be pointed out that the smoke density meters used for the first storey had a narrower range of signal output (0.15 to 0 V) while the smoke density meters used for the second storey had a wider working range (1 to 0 V).
 The starting voltage (0.15 or 1 V when there was no smoke) decreased due to smoke residue left over from the preceding tests on the light source and the detector inside the meters.
 This reduced the working range particularly for the smoke density meters used for the first storey, which became saturated at a lower OD level than the meters used for the second storey.
 The smoke density meters used for the first storey.
+The smoke density meters used for the first storey.
+The smoke density meters used for the first storey.
+The smoke density meters used for the first storey.
+The smoke density meters used for the first storey, which became saturated at a lower OD level than the meters used for the second storey.
+The smoke density meters used for the first storey, which became saturated at a lower oD level than the meters used for the second storey.
 The smoke density meters used for the first storey were not able to measure the smoke obscuration of $OD = 2 \text{ m}^{-1}$ and beyond.
 The analysis of video records indicated that by the time when $OD = 2 \text{ m}^{-1}$ was reached in the corridor on the second storey, there was complete smoke obscuration in the test house.

 In a separate study, fire scenario (FS) tests were conducted in the test facility with the ceiling of the basement fire room lined with two layers of non-combustible cement board (no structural floor was installed above the fire room).
-Ventilation and door openings in Test FS-1 were the identical to those in Test UF-05.
-Information about Test FS-1 can be found in data compilation and analysis reports [6, 29].
+Ventilation and door openings in Test FS-1 were the identical to those in Test UF-07; Test FS-4 identical to those in Test UF-08.
+Information about Tests FS-1 and FS-4 can be found in data compilation and analysis reports [6, 29].

-In Test UF-05, the increase in the optical density at each measurement location was quite fast.
+In Test UF-07, the increase in the optical density at each measurement location was quite fast.
 The times to reach various optical density levels of interest were very similar to the fire scenario Test FS-1.
 The combustion of the polyurethane foam produced sufficient smoke for conditions to reach the smoke obscuration limit.
-Both the optical density measurements and video records indicate that complete visual obscuration occurred around 190 s in the test house.
+Both the optical density measurements and video records indicate that complete visual obscuration occurred around 170 s in the test house.
+(Due to the exterior door was opened at 180 s, the optical density on the first storey temporarily decreased after opening the exterior door then increased again.)